sjwu1235/AK-adapted/README.md

 ## Quick start
 1. Check if you have all the programs used in the testing.py and testing2.py files (if not use 'pip install 'package name' ')
-2. Copy datadump.xlsx into a folder where you want to store the pdfs, ensure that there is at least 20GB available on the disk
-3. Take note of the folder path where datadump.xlsx is eg: "C:\Users\xxxx\Journal_Data"
+2. Create a folder where you want to store the pdfs, ensure that there is at least 20GB available on the disk, take note of the folder name eg: "C:\\Users\\xxxx\\Journal_Data".
-4. Conduct a speed test on the download speed.
+3. Conduct a speed test on the download speed.
 See [speed test](#speed-test)
-5. Now edit the inputs.json file in the cloned directory, it currently is set to scrape AER as an example {"journal_URL":"URL of journal page on JSTOR", "journal_name":"Name of journal",
+4. Now edit the inputs.json file in the cloned directory, it is currently set to scrape AER as an example {"journal_URL":"URL of journal page on JSTOR", "journal_name":"Name of journal",
  "directory":"folder path to pdf data eg: C:\\Users\\xxxx\\Journal_Data",